runmat-org/runmat/bindings/ts/README.md

 - `configureSubplot(rows, cols, index)` / `subplot(rows, cols, index)` – mirror MATLAB's subplot grid selection so canvas layouts stay in sync with the runtime registry.
 - `clearFigure(handle?)` / `closeFigure(handle?)` – mirror `clf`/`close` semantics.
 Omit the handle (or pass `undefined`) to target the current figure.
 - `currentAxesInfo()` – returns `{ handle, axesRows, axesCols, activeIndex }` so hosts can surface the active subplot without scraping text output.
+- `renderFigureImage({ handle?, width?, height? })` – renders the active (or specified) figure into an offscreen texture and returns a `Uint8Array` containing PNG bytes.
+This is ideal for gallery thumbnails, history panes, or exporting snapshots without a visible canvas.
+Width/height default to the renderer's internal size when omitted.

 Each helper forwards directly to the new wasm exports, so the zero-copy renderer stays in lock-step with MATLAB semantics even when figure switches originate from the host UI.

 When a lifecycle call fails (bad handle, invalid subplot index, etc.) the Promise rejects with a structured error object `{ code, message, ... }`.
 The wrapper converts that into a real `Error` (with `.code`, `.handle`, `.rows`, `.cols`, `.index` where applicable) so host UIs can surface meaningful messages without parsing MATLAB text.

+If the shared WebGPU device is unavailable (adapter blocked, user disables GPU, etc.), `renderFigureImage` rejects with `code: "RenderFailure"` and a `.details` string describing the cause.
+Hosts should surface that warning and fall back to a placeholder thumbnail rather than attempting to draw the PNG bytes locally.